LawnchairLauncher/lawnicons/CONTRIBUTING.md

 The Lawnicons style is built on strong fundamentals and a commitment to quality.
 To minimize the need for rework, please read these guidelines carefully.
 Our main goal is to create high-quality icons that clearly represent their respective apps.
 To achieve this goal, you may sometimes need to redesign an icon from scratch.

 Tips
+— Use the Lawnicons style, rather than trying to reproduce the original exactly.
 - Practice on easy-to-make icons to understand the whole process.
 - See how other contributors have made pull requests (PRs).
 - Make no more than 5 icons at a time, as long as your PRs require rework.